innomatica/carta/extra/docs/manual.md

 ![](./res/actual_text_link.png){: style="width:400px"}

 Note that

 * Most smartphones are too small to read text
 * Materials from Internet Archive have no text
-* Some audio books from LibriVox have no accompanying text
+* Some audio books from LibriVox have no text